-- obtain a financial advice provider licence from the FMA - comply with new legislative duties and obligations when giving regulated financial advice - comply with new disclosure requirements prescribed in regulations, and - comply with the Code of Professional Conduct for Financial Advice Services, which comprises of nine standards relating to ethical behaviour, conduct and client care, and competence, knowledge and skill.
+- obtain a financial advice provider licence from the FMA - comply with legislative duties and obligations when giving regulated financial advice - comply with disclosure requirements prescribed in regulations, and - comply with the Code of Professional Conduct for Financial Advice Services, which comprises nine standards relating to ethical behaviour, conduct and client care, and competence, knowledge and skill.

-Discretionary investment managers must be licensed by the FMA and meet certain disclosure requirements and duties.
+Discretionary investment managers must be licensed by the FMA (if they are providing a retail service) and meet certain disclosure requirements and duties.